cisco/ChezScheme/IMPLEMENTATION.md

 with update routines implemented in "fasl.c".

-Typically, a linking directive is written just after some code that is generated as installing a dummy value, and theen the update routine in "fasl.c" writes the non-dummy value when it becomes available later.
+Typically, a linking directive is written just after some code that is generated as installing a dummy value, and then the update routine in "fasl.c" writes the non-dummy value when it becomes available later.
 Each linking directive must be handled in "compile.ss", and it must know the position and size of the code (relative to the direction) to